StrongKey/fido2/sampleapps/java/basic/README.md

 ## Contributing to the Sample Relying Party Web Application

-If you would like to contribute to the sample Relying Party web application project, please read [CONTRIBUTING.md](https://github.com/StrongKey/relying-party-java/blob/master/CONTRIBUTING.md), then sign and return the [Contributor License Agreement (CLA)](https://cla-assistant.io/StrongKey/FIDO-Server).
+If you would like to contribute to the sample Relying Party web application project, please read [CONTRIBUTING.md](https://github.com/StrongKey/fido2/blob/master/CONTRIBUTING.md), then sign and submit the [Contributor License Agreement (CLA)](https://cla-assistant.io/StrongKey/FIDO-Server).

 ## Licensing
 This project is currently licensed under the [GNU Lesser General Public License v2.1](https://github.com/StrongKey/relying-party-java/blob/master/LICENSE).